 After her symptoms started around 2012, Cheung’s mental and emotional health declined rapidly.
-In 2014, she was sent to the hospital twice due to fainting and severe stomach pain.
+In 2014, she visited the hospital twice due to fainting and severe stomach pain.
 The emergencies were wake-up calls for Cheung, who realised she could no longer ignore her health.

 She was later diagnosed with Post-Traumatic Stress Disorder (PTSD) and severe depression.
 In retrospect, the Psychology graduate says she should have noticed the problem earlier with her training; however, she admits that it’s common to neglect your own mental health because “we always tell ourselves that we are just feeling down.”